dcontiveros/davido.io/content/posts/leetcode/Neetcode150/02-two_pointers/neetcode-012/index.md

 ---
 title: "Neetcode 12/150 - 3Sum"
 date: 2024-10-13T19:01:41-04:00
+categories: ["neetcode"]
+tags: ["leetcode"]
 ---

 ### Intro

 This is entry `12/150` in the NeetCode150 Challenge.

 The associated video is here:

 [Software Development | Neetcode Challenge 12/150 - 3Sum](https://youtu.be/PDfrEM1w0do)

 ### Status

 - Difficulty: Medium
 - Time restriction: ❌
 - Test cases: ❌